 When it comes to choosing a roof for your commercial building, there are a lot of choices to be made.
 From fully adhered or mechanically fixed single ply roofing, to green roofs and blue roofs, warm roofs and cold roofs, there are a number of options to choose from.
-And making the right decision could have a big influence not just on the appearance and style of your property, but also on the practicalities too.
+Making the right decision could have a big influence not just on the appearance and style of your property, but also on the practicalities too.
 Some roofs for example will offer improved thermal efficiency, while others will provide a much needed cooling effect.
 The blue roof is a popular choice for urban buildings and properties.
 But could it be the right choice for your property?
 Well, here at Enviroply Roofing, we are one of the UK’s leading roofing industry experts.
 As a result, we have produced this guide to the advantages of commercial blue roofs.

 At the end of last year, we brought you a detailed blog all about blue roofs, what they do, and how they work.
-Essentially, a blue roof can act as a giant sponge on top of your building, collecting rain water as it falls and then releasing this same rainwater slowly and steadily over a 24 hour period.
+Essentially, a blue roof can act as a giant sponge on top of your building, collecting rainwater as it falls and then releasing this same rainwater slowly and steadily over a 24-hour period.
 This means that instead of falling straight to the ground, filling the drains and sewers, the water instead drips out steadily.
 But could a blue roof be a good fit for your building?
 And what are the advantages of choosing a blue roof?

 Advantages of commercial blue roofs

 Blue roofs for commercial buildings can be incredibly advantageous.
 In fact, some of the advantages or benefits of choosing this type of roof include: